ferrous-systems/unsize-experiments/README.md

     }
 }
 ```
-As trait upcasting is supported for raw pointers and it potentially requires vtable lookups, `FromMetadataUnsize` is required opposed to `Unsize` or `StableUnsize`, as we need to make sure not to dereference the actual data pointer part.
+As trait upcasting is supported for raw pointers and it potentially requires vtable lookups, `FromMetadataUnsize` is required opposed to `Unsize`, as we need to make sure not to dereference the actual data pointer part.

 To keep backwards compatibility (as these are already observable in today's stable rust), the compiler also generates `FromMetadataUnsize<Foo<..., U, ...>>` implementations for structs `Foo<..., T, ...>` if all of these conditions are met:
 - `T: FromMetadataUnsize<U>`.